 - You should buy an Air purifier if you are dealing with mold in your home.
-Mold particles are not good for the health, the smell is enough to make you want to get rid of it.
-With an Air purifier, that can be achieved.
+Mold particles are not good for the health; the smell is enough to make you want to get rid of it, with an Air purifier that can be achieved.

-Air purifiers have different features, below are some of the features you should look out for;
+Air purifiers have different features; below are some of the features you should look out for;

-- Filter replacement indicator; This indicator notifies you when its time to change your air filters.
+- Filter replacement indicator; This indicator notifies you when it’s time to change your air filters.
 It is a common feature among modern Air Purifiers.

 - Air quality sensors; Air quality sensors help your air purifying device perform better.
-It detects the number of pollutants in the air then automatically adjust your Air purifier to the level where the device can quickly deal with them.
+It detects the number of pollutants in the air then automatically adjusts your Air purifier to the level where the device can quickly deal with them.

 CADR AND ACH RATINGS